Our history

 International focus

-We've understood the importance of having a global perspective since the 1970s.
-Soon after we were established, we began working on a number of projects in other countries to gain experience solving water-related challenges outside of Denmark.
+We understand the importance of having a global perspective.
+Soon after we were established, we begin working on projects in other countries to gain experience solving water-related challenges outside of Denmark.

 1971